 Prologue to "The Play of the Axe"

-Near the beginning of the fifteenth century, an anonymous Milanese fencing master in service to Philip II "the Bold", Duke of Burgundy, wrote the earliest surviving treatise on fighting with the pollaxe.
-The following is an excerpt of its prologue as translated from Middle French by Dr. Sydney Anglo:
+Near the middle of the fifteenth century, an anonymous Milanese fencing master in service to Philip II "the Bold", Duke of Burgundy, wrote the earliest surviving treatise on fighting with the pollaxe.
+The following is an excerpt of its prologue as translated from Middle French by Jason Smith (et. al.)1:

-And first, you who as one of the two champions are called on the field of battle, whether to the death or otherwise, whether you may be appellant or defendant, above all you must feel in your conscience that you have good and just quarrel.
+Firstly, you who are one of two champions called to the field of battle, either à outrance or otherwise, as appellant or defendant, above all you should feel in your conscience that your quarrel is both good and just.

-On leaving your pavilion, you must be well armed and furnished with your axe and other relevant weapons.
-Recommending yourself to God, you must make the sign of the cross and march upright, with a good and valorous countenance, gazing at the other end of the field to seek out your adversary.
-And gazing upon him you must take in a measured manner a proud courage in youself to fight valiantly, as is fitting, remembering the principal points contained in the paragraphs that follow hereafter.
+In leaving your pavilion, you should be well armoured and armed with your pollaxe and other weapons in your possession.
+Entrusting yourself to God, you should make the sign of the Cross and walk upright, with a good and valorous countenance while looking to the other end of the field to see your adversary.
+And in looking at him, you should take within yourself a moderately proud courage to fight valiantly, as is fitting, remembering the principal points contained in the paragraphs that follow hereafter.

 Le Jeu de la Hache (MS Français 1996)